-Administration
+Method of Administration

 DARZALEX is administered as an intravenous infusion following dilution with 0.9% Sodium Chloride.
-For instructions on dilution of the medicinal product before administration, see Instructions for use and handling and section 6.6 Special precautions for disposal.
+For instructions on dilution of the medicinal product before administration, see section 6.6 Special precautions for disposal and other handling.

 Following dilution the DARZALEX infusion should be intravenously administered at the appropriate initial infusion rate presented in Table 5 below.
 Incremental escalation of the infusion rate should be considered only in the absence of infusion reactions.